top of page

 3. Listen to motivational music that can give you positive energy.

-4. Practice your posture to be mindful of sitting or standing straight with an open stance.
+4. Practice your posture to maintain a mindful sitting or standing position with an open stance.

-5. Warm up your voice so that you can project with clarity.
+5. Warm up your voice to project with clarity.

-Taking these steps before you walk into the room can help you to be confident and prepared.
+Taking these steps before you enter the room can help you feel confident and prepared.

 Summary

-Building your executive presence will help you to advance your career.
-Everyone has great ideas, but few people are given the opportunity and resources to bring their ideas to life.
-By improving your ability to be approachable and authoritative you with both invite more people to work with you, and influence them to trust your judgment.
-Executive presence is a skill that is built over time.
-The more that you put yourself in a position to interact with Senior Leaders of your organization, the better able you will be to learn the cultural norms of your company.
+Building your executive presence will help you advance your career.
+Everyone has great ideas, but most people struggle to convert those ideas into action.
+By executing the best practice above, you will be more confident and better prepared for high-stakes meetings.
+Executive presence is a skill that you will build over time.
+The more you put yourself in a position to interact with Senior Leaders of your organization, the easier it will get.
 Having an executive presence is all about being your authentic self while respecting the communication norms of the organizational or group culture that you are working with.

 Thank you for reading this blog